rperry99/rperry99/README.md

 ## What's Going on?
 - 💻 Building captivating Front End experiences with Code, UI/UX design, Figma, and best practices.
 - 🚀 Exploring React to elevate my web development proficiency!
-Check out [this repo](https://github.com/rperry99/FreeCodeCamp-React) to see my progress!
+Check out [this repo](https://github.com/rperry99/FreeCodeCamp-React) to see what I'm working on!
 - 📸 Capturing the world's beauty on land and from my kayak through photography.
 - 🎮 Reliving Japan's history in Samurai Warriors 5, and trying to do some pest control in Baldur's Gate 3.